c4lh4x/postgres-etc-docker-image/README.md

 <img src="https://i.ibb.co/kqc3htP/logo.png" width="100">

-### A simple as sand alpine, postgres and postgis docker image that allows for easy customizations (or your money back) 🤘 Great for dev machines.
+### A simple as sand alpine, postgres(v14) and postgis docker image that allows for easy customizations (or your money back) 🤘 Great for dev machines.